BioPhoton/ngRe/README.md

 **Needs:**
-We need a way to abstracting away the subject initialisation and link a enelemt in the view with a components property.
+We need a way to abstracting away the subject initialization and link an element in the view with a components property.

 ## Life Cycle Hooks

-As the componentts logic can partially rely on the conponents life cycle hooks we also need to consider the in out evaluation.
+As the component's logic can partially rely on the components life cycle hooks we also need to consider the in-out evaluation.

-Angular fires a viraety of lifecycle hooks.
-Some of them a single time some of them only once a compoennts lifetime.
+Angular fires a variety of lifecycle hooks.
+Some of them a single time some of them only once a components lifetime.

-Angulars life cycle hooks are listed ere in ordere:
+Angulars life cycle hooks are listed ere in order:
 (Here the Interface name is used.
-The inplementd method starts with the prefix 'ng')
+The implemented method starts with the prefix 'ng')
 - OnChanges (ongoing, transports changes)
 - OnInit (single shot)
 - DoCheck (ongoing)
 - AfterContentInit (single shot)
 - AfterContentChecked
 - AfterViewInit    (single shot)
 - OnDestroy    (single shot)

-The goal here is to find a unified way to have single shot as well as ongoing life cycle hoost a sn observable.
+The goal here is to find a unified way to have single shot, as well as ongoing life cycle hooks, and observable.

 ### Implement any hook